The Big Question: What is the contribution you will make in life?

 What Is Your Mission?

-You see, the creation of your vision was an exciting exercise.
+The vision creation exercise was an exciting one, for sure.
 The feeling of creating the best version of you in the future is exhilarating.
 Once you connect your ‘why’ to it, it becomes more real.
 But it’s still “out there.”
 Although just the sheer fact that you took the time to create it generates some sort of urgency toward it, there’s a significant chance that it won’t be enough.

 This is where the mission steps in and creates an anchor between you and that future you, and the world around you.
 Now, this is not just about you anymore.
-That feeling of responsibility can be daunting, but most of all, it will be empowering.
-Every time we think about our contribution, there’s an element of pride baked into it.
+That feeling of responsibility can be daunting, but most of all, it’s empowering and energizing.
+Every time you think about your contribution, there’s an element of pride baked into it.

 At a deep level, we all want to feel important.
 And this is not a case of using pride as a motivator.
 Instead, we need to connect with the feeling we get when what we do is more significant than ourselves.
 Therefore, creating a mission that targets causes and people you care about is a powerful catalyst.

-Now because you have worked on your vision and your why-statement, you know that every action that you do will pass the “love test”.
+Because you have worked on your vision and your why-statement, you know that every action you undertake will pass the “love test.”
 That’s because love stems from the vision.
-There might be elements of the action that you dread, but the love of the journey and excitement for the future outcome will keep the love alive.
+There might be action elements that you dread, but the love of the journey and excitement for the future outcome will keep the love alive.

-So while working on the mission you will focus a lot on the “care” aspect of it.
+Therefore, when you work on your mission, you must focus intensely on the “care” aspect of it.
 You need to identify the things you care about the most and make that connection.

 The Creating Your Mission Exercise